nizarsq/Google-Noto-font-test-cases-generator/README.md

 Use the correct language code
 Render RTL/LTR locales

 Please note the tool uses Blank font as a fallback font to ensure there are no unwanted fonts involved in the rendering.
-This fallback font and any local font  should be in the same directory where the test case is.
+This fallback font and any local fonts used in the test should be in the same directory where the test case is created.